Kazys Maksvytis

-Kazys Maksvytis (born 15 June 1977) is a Lithuanian professional basketball coach who is currently the head coach for Lithuania men's national basketball team and Žalgiris Kaunas.
+Kazys Maksvytis (born 15 June 1977) is a Lithuanian professional basketball coach who currently serves as an assistant coach of Fenerbahçe Beko of Basketbol Süper Ligi (BSL) and the EuroLeague.

 Coaching career

 Professional clubs

 From 2011 to 2012, Maksvytis was the head coach of the Lithuanian club Sakalai Vilnius.

 On 2012 he became the head coach of Neptūnas Klaipėda.
 In 2012–13 season he guided the team to Lithuanian Basketball League third place.
 In 2013–14 season Maksvytis won the second place in the Lithuanian Basketball League and won the right to play in the EuroLeague next season.

-On December 2015, did Maksvytis was appointed as the head coach for Lietkabelis Panevėžys.
-In the following 2016–17 season, he helped the team reach their first ever LKL finals, winning the silver medal after losing 4–1 to Žalgiris Kaunas.
-In June 2017, Maksvytis returned to Neptūnas Klaipėda, guiding them to a third place finish and bronze medals in both 2018 and 2019.
+In December 2015, Maksvytis was appointed as the head coach for Lietkabelis Panevėžys.
+In the following 2016–17 season, he helped the team to reach their first ever LKL finals, winning the silver medal after losing 4–1 to Žalgiris Kaunas.
+In June 2017, Maksvytis returned to Neptūnas Klaipėda, guiding them to a third-place finish and bronze medals in both 2017–18 and 2018–19.

 In June 2019, Maksvytis signed as the new head coach for Russian club Parma Basket of the VTB United League.

-On February 27, he decided to leave Parma after Russia's invasion in Ukraine, almost a month later it was announced he would take over Žalgiris in the 2022-2023 season.
-However, after the team lost two consecutive Lithuanian League games for the first time in seven years, Jure Zdovc was let go and Maksvytis actually started the job earlier - on 11 April, 2022.
+On February 27, he decided to leave Parma following the Russian invasion of Ukraine.
+Almost a month later, it was announced he would take over the Lithuanian champions Žalgiris Kaunas in the 2022–23 season.
+However, after the team lost two consecutive Lithuanian League games for the first time in seven years, Jure Zdovc was let go and Maksvytis actually started the job earlier - on 11 April 2022, when he signed a three-year (2+1) deal.

+In its first full season under Maksvytis in 2022–23, Žalgiris won the Lithuanian League championship, as well as the Lithuanian cup.
+In the EuroLeague, the team finished the regular season in seventh place with a 19–15 record, qualifying for the play-offs for the first time since the 2018–19 season.
+Maksvytis placed third in the voting for the 2022–23 Alexander Gomelsky EuroLeague Coach of the Year.

+In the 2023–24 season, Žalgiris started its EuroLeague campaign with three wins in four games (3–1).
+However, the team then went into a slump and finished the first half of the season with six consecutive losses, placed 16th in the standings with a 5–12 record.
+On 30 December 2023, it was announced that Maksvytis left Žalgiris by mutual consent.

+On 12 November 2024 Maksvytis became the head coach of Manisa Basket of the Basketbol Süper Ligi (BSL).
+He signed a deal until the end of 2025-2026 season.